msmink01/computer_vision_cattle_tag_reading/README.md

 1. [Python](https://www.python.org/downloads/): we used Python Version 3.10.4
 2. Some kind of package manager such as anaconda or miniconda (instructions for installing miniconda are below)
 3. Python modules including: torch, torchvision, pandas, matplotlib, nltk, jupyter, lmdb, natsort, and open cv (instructions for installing these packages on miniconda are below)
-4. Custom model pth files.
+4. Custom model pth/pt files.
 Please email me for these (msmink01 AT gmail DOT com).
 5. Input files: images, videos, and/or a webcam.
 Examples of images, directories of images, and videos can be found in the *sample_inputs* directory
+6. Depending on whether you want to use a Yolov5 or FasterRCNN detection model you may want to consider cloning the [ultralytics yolov5 github directory](https://github.com/ultralytics/yolov5).

 <br />**Installing miniconda**: \[2]
 - Go to the [Miniconda Downloads](https://docs.conda.io/en/latest/miniconda.html#windows-installers) page.
 Download the appropriate (32- or 64-Bit) Python 3.X version of Miniconda.